• Skip to primary navigation

 Absolutely!
 You can either serve the mozzarella cheese on the side if someone in your family has a dairy allergy or just leave it out altogether.

-And don't forget to snap a pic of your incredible caprese bruschetta creation and tag @carrots.and.cookies on Instagram.
+And don't forget to snap a pic of your incredible caprese bruschetta creation and tag @carrots.and.cookies on Instagram so I can see it.
 Enjoy!

 Easy Caprese Bruschetta